Used and loved by millions

 Linguistic Context

-The phrase "take a rain check" serves as an idiomatic expression to politely decline an invitation or offer, implying a willingness to accept it in the future.
-Ludwig AI confirms its usage in various contexts.
+The phrase "take a rain check" functions as an idiomatic expression used to politely decline an invitation or offer.
+Ludwig AI confirms it's a correct and usable phrase.
+Examples show its role in softening refusals while suggesting future possibilities.

 Expression frequency: Common